SGIPT - Gesellschaft für Allgemeine und Integrative Psychotherapie - Deutschland

 Zitierung

 Sponsel, Rudolf (DAS).
 Die Integrative Psychotherapiekonferenz 1940: CLOSING SUMMARY BY THE CHAIRMAN.
 Internet Publikation für Allgemeine und Integrative Psychotherapie IP-GIPT.
-Erlangen: http://www.sgipt.org/gesch/kon1940.htm
+Erlangen: https://www.sgipt.org/gesch/kon1940.htm

 Copyright & Nutzungsrechte